oslabs-beta/moat/README.md

 5. Verify by running `kubectl get pods -n prometheus`
 6. Edit Prometheus and Grafana service files to use LoadBalancer.
     `kubectl get svc -n prometheus`
-    - Grafana will be installed along with Prometheus, so no need to install it separatly `kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus`
+    - Grafana will be installed along with Prometheus, so no need to install it separately `kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus`
     - At the bottom of this service file, under spec, change type from ClusterIP to type:LoadBalancer.
 Under status, change to loadBalancer: {} Save the file
 6. Verify type and status have been changed